Cwm Rhondda: Present-day

 The Welsh version shown above is a somewhat literal re-translation from the English version back into Welsh.
-Earlier versions of the hymn book published jointly by the Calvinist and Wesleyan Methodists had a version with five verses (i.e. omitting verse two of the six given in the History section below) that was otherwise much closer to Pantycelyn's original Welsh text.
+Earlier versions of the hymn book published jointly by the Calvinistic and Wesleyan Methodists had a version with five verses (i.e. omitting verse two of the six given in the History section below) that was otherwise much closer to Pantycelyn's original Welsh text.

 History

 William Williams Pantycelyn (named, in the Welsh style, "Pantycelyn" after the farm which his wife inherited) is generally acknowledged as the greatest Welsh hymnwriter.
 The Welsh original of this hymn was first published as Hymn 10 in Mor o Wydr (Sea of Glass) in 1762.
 It comprised six verses.
 (References to a five verse version in Pantycelyn's Alleluia of 1745 appear to be incorrect.)
 It was originally titled Gweddi am Nerth i fyned trwy anialwch y Byd (Prayer for strength for the journey through the world's wilderness).

-Peter Williams (1722–1796) translated part of the hymn into the English version given above, with the title Prayer for Strength.
-It was published in Hymns on various subjects, 1771.
+Peter Williams (1722–1796) translated the hymn which was published in Hymns on various subjects, 1771, with the title Prayer for Strength.
 This translation is the only Welsh hymn to have gained widespread circulation in the English-speaking world.
 The present-day Welsh version, given above, is essentially a redaction of the original to parallel Peter Williams's English version.
 A result of the translation process is that the now-familiar phrase "Bread of heaven" does not actually occur in the original; it is a paraphrase of the references to manna.